Colin MacGilp MacDonald: Teaching

 Later in life he took up teaching Latin and history to students in Scotland and the United Kingdom.
-Before the end of his life, Colin MacGilp MacDonald dedicated himself to teaching Latin, history, and philosophy to many students in schools around Dunoon and Glasgow in Scotland.
+Before the end of his life, MacDonald dedicated himself to teaching Latin, history, and philosophy to many students in schools around Dunoon and Glasgow in Scotland.

 Major works

-Colin M. MacDonald published books and historical monographs on the history of early and medieval Britain, and in particular Scotland and the Gaelic speaking peoples.
+MacDonald published books and historical monographs on the history of early and medieval Britain, and in particular Scotland and the Gaelic speaking peoples.
 MacDonald's writing was authoritative and provided thoroughly-researched histories of Britain and Scotland.
 Many of his books remain in print today and are still used in universities around the world.